P1sec/MCC_MNC/README.md

 # MCC_MNC

 Scrap available information on the Internet related to:
-- Mobile Network Operators (such as MCC, MNC, brand, network type, countries of operation...)
+- mobile network operators (such as MCC, MNC, brand, network type, countries of operation...)
 - countries (such as country name, 2 and 3-chars ISO codes, sovereignity, tld...)
 - international dialplan (such as msisdn prefix and associated countries)